jhessin/novel/metal-mage/notes/races/ali-kai.md

 They are typically found trading in advanced technology for magical baubles.
-They are sound tradesman and can usually be depended upon to keep their word enev when it is only verbal.
+They are sound tradesman and can usually be depended upon to keep their word even when it is only verbal.